Managing Bed-Wetting (Nocturnal Enuresis) in Children

 How Common Is Bed-Wetting in Children?

 Even after toilet training has been successful, bed-wetting may occur up to two or three times a week.
-It may gradually become less prevalent and then will eventually disappear, often at around the age of 5.
+It may gradually become less prevalent and then will eventually disappear, often around the age of 5.
 But since every child is different, your child may or may not fall within this age range.

 Bed-Wetting (Nocturnal Enuresis) Causes